Hendrix-CS/csci151/labs/maze-astar.md

 element is less than both of its children, swap the smaller of the two children with the element, so that we don't break the Heap property any further.
-Finally, when a swap was made, repeatedly check the subsequent descendents to guarantee that the Heap property is always preserved.
+Finally, when a swap was made, repeatedly check the subsequent descendants to guarantee that the Heap property is always preserved.

 Once this method is implemented, the `testRemove()` test case should pass.